Fort Hertz

 Fort Hertz was a remote British military outpost in northeastern Burma in the district of Putao in what is now the Kachin State near the present town of Putao.
 It was named after William Axel Hertz.
 Hertz led the first expeditions into the far north of Burma in 1888, was responsible for the 1912 Gazetteer of Kachin Hills area and served as the first Deputy Commissioner of the Government in the Putao District.
-The military post was established in 1914 and given the name Fort Hertz in 1925 on the retirement of William Hertz from the Indian Civil Service.
+The military post was established in 1914 and named Fort Hertz in 1925 on the retirement of William Hertz from the Indian Civil Service.

 World War II

 Up until 1942, Fort Hertz was maintained as an outpost of the Myitkyina Battalion of the Burma Frontier Force.
 During the 1942 Japanese invasion of Burma, various retreating soldiers of the British/Indian Burma Garrison remained in the Fort Hertz area.
 The military authorities in India had no direct contact with Fort Hertz during most of the summer of 1942.

 Troops were parachuted into Upper Burma on 3 July 1942.
 Led by Captain J.O.M.
 Roberts of the 153rd (Gurkha) Indian Parachute Battalion, the men had orders to investigate the state of the Myitkyina area and then march 150 miles north to Fort Hertz.

 On 12 August 1942, Major Hopkins of the 50th Indian Parachute Brigade overflew the Fort and discovered that it was unexpectedly in British hands.
 Captain Roberts had reached the fort some days before.
 The landing strip at the fort was however unusable.
 The next day, a party led by Captain G.E.C.
-Newland of the 153rd Indian Parachute Battalion parachute dropped into Fort Hertz with engineering supplies.
+Newland of the 153rd Indian Parachute Battalion parachuted into Fort Hertz with engineering supplies.
 By 20 August, the airfield had been repaired enough that aircraft could land.
-Lieutenant-Colonel Gamble, the new commander of the area arrived on that date quickly followed by a company of the 7/9th Jat Regiment.
+Lieutenant-Colonel Gamble, the new commander of the area, arrived on that date, quickly followed by a company of the 7/9th Jat Regiment.
 The party led by Captain Roberts was extracted around the same time together with troops withdrawing from the Japanese advance into Burma, among others Captain Arthur Leonard Bell Thompson, later to be known under his pen name Francis Clifford.